European Region of Gastronomy

 The European Region of Gastronomy is a title given every year to one or more cities or regions in Europe.
 The title is awarded by the International Institute of Gastronomy, Culture, Arts and Tourism (IGCAT).

+For the year 2026, the title was awarded to the regions of Crete (Greece) and Kvarner (Croatia), highlighting their commitment to sustainable tourism and local food heritage.